 John of Gaunt

-After the death of his father-in-law, the Duke of Lancaster, in 1361, John gained significant wealth and titles.
+In 1359, Henry's daughter Blanche married John of Gaunt, the son of Edward III.
+John gained significant wealth and titles after the death of his father-in-law, Henry Grosmont, the Duke of Lancaster, in 1361.
 As half of his father-in-law's lands were passed down to him, he was now known as the "Earl of Lancaster" and considered the largest landowner in Northern England due to his inheritance of the Palatinate of Lancaster.

-The remaining Lancaster property was added to John's assets when Blanche's sister Maud, Countess of Leicester passed away without any children on 10 April 1362.
-On 13 November 1362, John was officially given the title "Duke of Lancaster" by his father.
+The remaining Lancaster property was added to John's assets when Blanche's sister Maud, Countess of Leicester, passed away without children on 10 April 1362.
+On 13 November 1362, John was officially named "Duke of Lancaster" by his father.
 It is said that he owned land in almost every county in England.

 Richard II

 When John of Gaunt, Duke of Lancaster, died in 1399, Richard II confiscated the Lancastrian estates.
-This act prevented them from passing to John's son and potential rival, Henry Bolingbroke.
+This act prevented them from passing to John's son and potential rival, Henry Bolingbroke, who was already been forced into exile for 10 years on trumped up treason charges.
+This was later changed to life exile once Richard gained John's Lancastrian estate.

 Unfortunately for Richard II, this decision would prove to be a critical mistake that ultimately led to his downfall.
 By denying Henry Bolingbroke his rightful inheritance, Richard created an enemy who would go on to depose him and take the throne as King Henry IV.